By Sarah Levesque, Foundress (Rated G)

 I wasn’t planning on starting a new magazine.
 Sure, the idea had crossed my mind, but I was already stretched rather thin across many activities – a full-time job, babysitting, running a young adult group, volunteering at a couple different religious organizations and working at an online magazine, not to mention trying to spend time with family and friends.
 I barely had time for my hobbies.

 As soon as I got home, I sent pictures of everything to a good friend I knew would be on board with the idea.
 Shortly there after a brought on another friend, then another, until I had a whole crew of people of various denominations.
-We bounced ideas back and forth and over Fall season we voted in one poll after another until, in November, we had the foundation set to our liking.
+We bounced ideas back and forth and throughout autumn we voted in one poll after another until, in November, we had the foundation set to our liking.
 Thus, LogoSophia Magazine was born!

 *Adoration – Eucharistic Adoration, a Catholic devotion where a person prays in front of the consecrated Host, believed by Catholics to be the true presence of Christ.

-Author’s note: Sections of the pages of my prayer journal have been redacted or cropped in the pictures for privacy purposes.
+Author’s notes: Sections of the pages of my prayer journal have been redacted or cropped in the pictures for privacy purposes.
+The cross in the picture was made by Ian Wilson.